phiathao/to-do-app/README.md

 1. set up database in Postico name "to-do-app", postico host is name localhost, and port of 5432
 2. npm install
 3. npm start
+4. To see the app working go to http://localhost:5000/ on your browser

 **Here are the specific components for the Application:**